h2oai/h2ogpt/docs/FAQ.md

 ```bash
 python generate.py --base_model=TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF --prompt_type=mistral --max_seq_len=4096 --score_model=None
 ```
 Also note that Mixtral GGUF has max context of 4k if allowed to auto-detect in h2oGPT.
 One can try larger up to 32k with `--max_seq_len`.
-But higher uses alot of GPU memory and is slow but for document QA is probably not helpful (e.g. `--top_k_docs=-1` with 32k actually hurts RAG performance, better to limit RAG to 4k, summarization can use more though).
+But higher uses significant amounts of GPU memory and is slow but for document QA is probably not helpful (e.g. `--top_k_docs=-1` with 32k actually hurts RAG performance, better to limit RAG to 4k, summarization can use more though).
 This can be controlled per-query with `max_input_tokens` in API/UI.

 Also, with `--top_k_docs=-1` or too large positive value, context-filling of the 4k leads to very slow results for GGUF Mixtral compared to vLLM FP16 performance.